 Top ERP trends international organizations can’t ignore in 2020

 From human resources and accounting to manufacturing and marketing, an ERP solution is a critical component of any business and directly impacts most parts of the organization.
 In recent years, the market for ERP solutions has grown rapidly- adoption is increasing and exciting innovations are happening.
 Below we explore the top ERP trends and innovations in 2020.
 Some of these have been developing over the past few years, while others are only starting to emerge.
 At Pipol, we understand the importance of keeping up to date on these industry trends so we can determine which ones are having the biggest impact on our international clients.
-That’s why we have our finger on the pulse and will keep you updated about all the latest innovations.
+That’s why we have our finger on the pulse and will keep you updated about all the latest innovations in future trends in ERP systems.

 Greater reach for cloud-based solutions

 In the past, ERP solutions were only available on-premise requiring expensive hardware as well as start-up, maintenance, and upgrade costs.
-In recent years, cloud-based solutions have grown in popularity, especially for small and medium-sized international organizations.
-These solutions are entirely managed by providers, making them easier and more cost-efficient to adopt.
+In recent years, cloud ERP solutions have grown in popularity, especially for small and medium-sized international organizations.
+These solutions are entirely managed by providers, making them easier and more cost-efficient to adopt and making cloud ERP more sustainable than just being an ERP trend.
 Cloud-based solutions are also modular-based and with SaaS ERP solutions, organizations only need to pay for the modules they use, allowing them to have tighter control of their budget.
 There’s also an increase in demand for hybrid ERP solutions, especially from our international customers as they prefer to combine on-premise with the cloud.
 This type of solution allows them to integrate several systems quickly and easily.

 The popularity of iERP